-There are different types of work permits:
+There are different types of work visas:

-The Department approves applications for work permits based on whether or not a South African is available to fill the position applied for.
+The Department approves applications for work visas based on whether or not a South African is available to fill the position applied for.
 If there is, it's unlikely that the work permit application will be successful.